karthikrk1/flask-app/DETAILED_README.md

 ## Full Text Search

-Searching for a post is also possible through the use of [Elasticsearch] (https://www.elastic.co/).
+Searching for a post is also possible through the use of [Elasticsearch](https://www.elastic.co/).

 Elasticsearch is a open source search engine based out of Lucene and supports indexing of documents and querying from the index.
 The posts made by the user is always indexed through DB events which keep the indexes updated with a User's